 Twenty-five years ago, Bruce Banner seemed to achieve the impossible by maintaining his intellect when becoming the Hulk.

 The world took notice, and Hulk (with Banner's mind) received a full presidential pardon for his previous acts of destruction (The Incredible Hulk #278).
 Afterward, he got a key to New York City and a parade in his honor.
 Heroes from across the globe gathered for the commemoration (#279).
+Yet when Iron Man recalled how the once-menacing Hulk had been a founding member of the Avengers, two heroes in the audience responded with chagrin.

 - Hellcat: Hey, Doc—You gonna let the Avengers claim the Hulk as one of their own?
 The green guy's a Defender now!